- Location: South Dakota

 The next step, of course, is obtaining your permit.
 This means having to pass at least one knowledge test, and possibly more.

 The number of tests you'll need to take―and pass― depends on the license class and endorsements you're after.
-We've provided the list of tests available, along with who needs to take the test, and how many questions are on each test.
+We've provided the list of tests available, along with who needs to take the test.

-- General Knowledge (50 questions)―all applicants must take this test.
+- General Knowledge―all applicants must take this test.

-- Air Brakes (25 questions)―all applicants intending to drive vehicles equipped with air brakes.
+- Air Brakes―all applicants intending to drive vehicles equipped with air brakes.

-- Hazardous Materials (30 questions)―all applicants who want to drive placarded hazardous materials or hazardous waste vehicles; must be at least 21 to apply.
+- Hazardous Materials―all applicants who want to drive placarded hazardous materials or hazardous waste vehicles.

-- Tanker (20 questions)―all applicants wanting to haul liquids in bulk.
+- Tanker―all applicants wanting to haul liquids in bulk.

 - Double/Triples―double- or triple-trailer applicants.

-If you pass all of the necessary tests and pay the $15 permit fee, you will be issued a CDL permit, which will expire in six months.
-You may renew it, but only once within a two-year period.
+If you pass all of the necessary tests and pay the required permit fee, you will be issued a CDL permit, which will expire in 6 months.
+You may renew it, but only once within 2 years.

 Once you feel confident enough with your driving skills, you may move on to the next step ... applying for your commercial driver's license.